Mach Sprint Drills

 Each drill is subdivided into a marching action, a skip action and a run action.
 This was designated by the subscript as follows:

 The progression was from marching to skipping to running.
 The drills were used daily as part of the warm-up.
-They were actually used at workouts to emphasize either power speed or strength endurance.
+They were used at workouts to emphasize either power speed or strength endurance.
 They were also used for rehab after hamstring pulls.
 For workouts the drills could be done at less than ten repetitions, less than ten meters, less than ten seconds, this was termed "Power Speed."
 Mach would also add resistance to the drills in the form of a sandbag or a weight vest.
 If this was the case, then the drills were designated as "Power Speed Mixed."
 If the drills were done longer than 20 meters, more than ten repetitions and more than ten seconds in duration they were designated as "Strength Endurance."
 If resistance was added to this then it was termed as "Strength Endurance Mixed."
-Irena Szewinska was reported to have executed series of 200-meter A2's.
-I personally have used A2 and A 3 for 4 to 6 x 50 meters with a weight vest (10 % body weight) with developmental athletes.
+Irena Szewinska was reported to have executed a series of 200-meter A2's.
+I have used A2 and A 3 for 4 to 6 x 50 meters with a weight vest (10 % body weight) with developmental athletes.

 In summary, I feel Mach was a genius.
 His work has stood the test of time.
 If we understand that the drills are part of a complex system used to develop the sprinter, hurdler, jumper then they do have a place in the daily preparation of the athlete.
 As a side comment, it is interesting to note that Tom Tellez, coach of Carl Lewis and Leroy Burrell, did not believe in the use of drills.
-The bottom line is that that there are many roads to Rome!
+The bottom line is that there are many roads to Rome!

 This article first appeared in: